 It doesn’t have to be a big product

 Product comparisons don’t have to be centered on large products or services like email service providers or hosting providers.
 They can focus on simple things like books.
-Here’s an example of a website that, instead of focusing on a large product or doing an individual book review, did a book comparison on all fo the books in the category.

 You can do it: What product comparison blog posts will you write?